Dell-Networking/Running-Config-Backup/README.md

 2. In the directory where you have copied the file, execute this command: ```chmod +x sonic_config_backup.py```
 3. Open crontab for editing with ```crontab -e```
    1. Add an entry to crontab in this manner: ```0 6 * * * /path/to/python3 /path/to/sonic_config_backup.py```
    2. The "0" in this line specifies the minute.
 The "6" specifies the hour.
 The "* * *" represents the day of the month, the month of the year, and the day of the week respectively.
+For more information see: [Understanding Crontab in Linux with Examples](https://linuxhandbook.com/crontab/)
    3. You can find the path for python3 with the command ```which python3```

 ## 👏 How to Contribute